0xperp/keeper-bots-v2/secrets-engine/README.md

 Note, needing to read the private key from a key-value pair in your program is far better than storing in an `.env` (for security, flexability, and an audit trail) but still leaves the private key in memory which can easily be dumped and read!

-The best and most secure usage is to have a module within hashicorp that listens for a raw unsigned transaction and signs it within the vault (also note: very expiremental feature). [github.com/saberistic/solana-secrets-engine](https://github.com/saberistic/solana-secrets-engine) starts on this work, and I plan on continuing and improving it in the future.
+The best and most secure usage is to have a module within hashicorp that listens for a raw unsigned transaction and signs it within the vault (also note: very experimental feature). [github.com/saberistic/solana-secrets-engine](https://github.com/saberistic/solana-secrets-engine) starts on this work, and I plan on continuing and improving it in the future.

 ### Key Value Usage
 ```